juju/docs/src/en/commands.md

-  set-constraints wordpress mem=4G     (all new wordpress machines must have at least 4GB of RAM)
+        juju set-constraints wordpress mem=4G     (all new wordpress machines must have at least 4GB of RAM)

   See Also:
   juju help constraints